 To account for the effects of geographic variation in isotope levels, TP is typically estimated relative to an isotope “baseline” (i.e., material representing geographic variation) using simple formula transformations or statistical analysis (Kjeldgaard et al. 2021).
 These approaches generally use a proxy organism as a baseline to correct for background δ15N variation across space (Cabana and Rasmussen 1996, Post 2002, Jardine et al. 2014, Kristensen et al. 2016).
-While this proxy organism approach has been applied in food web studies, it has limitations which require careful consideration before a proxy baseline is selected.
-Ideally, researchers should collect all potential basal primary resources at a site (i.e., suspended and benthic organic matter, biofilms, filamentous algae, macrophytes, and riparian vegetation) in replicate multiple times during a given time interval (e.g., three times over growing period) and use the average δ15N values of the primary producers as a baseline (Vinagre et al. 2008, Govender et al. 2011).
-But collecting primary producers in streams is arduous and expensive because it requires many samples over many dates to adequately characterize baseline variation.
+While this proxy organism approach has been applied in food web studies, it requires careful consideration before a proxy baseline is selected.
+Ideally, researchers should collect all potential basal primary resources at a site (i.e., suspended and benthic organic matter, biofilms, filamentous algae, macrophytes, and riparian vegetation) multiple times during a given time interval (e.g., three times over growing period) and use the average δ15N values of the primary producers as a baseline (Vinagre et al. 2008, Govender et al. 2011).
+However, collecting primary producers in streams is arduous and expensive because it requires many samples over many dates to adequately characterize baseline variation.
 Therefore, long-lived primary consumers such as bivalves, with tissue turnover rates closer to higher level consumers are more appropriate than primary producers (Vander Zanden and Rasmussen 2001, Jardine et al. 2014).
-Bivalves also exhibit a uniform, specialized filter feeding strategy which can reduce additional variation from omnivorous feeding habits.
-However, bivalves and similar long-lived primary consumers can be sparsely distributed in many temperate stream ecosystems, rendering them impractical as baseline proxies.
+Bivalves also exhibit a uniform, specialized filter feeding strategy that can reduce additional variation from omnivorous feeding habits.
+However, bivalves and similar long-lived primary consumers can be sparsely distributed in temperate stream ecosystems, rendering them impractical as baseline proxies.

-Only two studies selected primary consumer taxonomic groups as baselines in temperate streams where long-lived bivalves are not widely distributed while developing a standardized approach (Anderson & Cabana 2007, Kristensen et al. 2016).
+Only two studies evaluated standardized approaches for selecting primary consumer taxonomic groups as baselines in temperate streams where long-lived bivalves are not widely distributed (Anderson & Cabana 2007, Kristensen et al. 2016).
 Both standardized approaches have limitations, and the selected baselines have not been compared to find consensus between regions.
-Anderson & Cabana, (2007) recommended that baselines be broadly distributed and use the same basal resouces across sites (i.e., low omnivory).
-Kristensen et al., (2016) included two additional criteria: the baseline’s δ15N values must track δ15N variation, and check that the baseline removes the influence of δ15N variation on TP estimates for common higher order consumers (i.e., fish).
-One limitation was that Anderson & Cabanana (2007) used low mean δ15N values as the metric for low omnivory (i.e., using the same basal resource).
+Anderson & Cabana, (2007) recommended that baselines be broadly distributed and use the same basal resources across sites (i.e., low omnivory).
+Kristensen et al. (2016) included two additional criteria: the baseline’s δ15N values must track δ15N variation, and the baseline should remove the influence of δ15N variation on TP estimates for common higher order consumers (i.e., fish).
+One limitation was that Anderson & Cabanana (2007) used low mean δ15N values as the metric for low omnivory (i.e., using the same basal resource across locations).
 But there is a large range of δ15N values within basal resource compartments.
-Specialist taxonomic groups could feed on a single high δ15N resource then be removed because of high δ15N signatures relative to omnivorous taxonomic groups that feed on a variety of low δ15N resources.
-Alternatively, Kristensen et al., (2016) used the mean coefficient of variation (CV) of taxonomic groups which likely better represents low omnivory.
-However, when determining if baselines track δ15N variation Kristensen et al. (2016) correlated δ15N only to land-use (i.e., natural to human uses) which may ignore other substantial geographic δ15N variation.
-Additionally, when checking if baselines remove δ15N variation on TP estimate of common higher order consumers, Kristensen et al. (2016) assumed that TP should not change along the environmental gradient which may not be valid for consumers that change consumption rates along geographic gradients.
-Updated criteria and comparisons of regionally derived comparisons are needed to determine if consensus can be found across regions.
+Taxonomic groups that feed on a single high δ15N resource would meet the low omnivory criteria but might not be considered as baseline proxies because they have high δ15N signatures relative to omnivorous taxonomic groups that feed on a variety of low δ15N resources.
+Alternatively, Kristensen et al. (2016) used the mean coefficient of variation (CV) of taxonomic groups, which likely better represents low omnivory.
+However, when determining if baselines track δ15N variation, Kristensen et al. (2016) correlated δ15N only to land-use (i.e., natural to human uses) which may ignore other substantial geographic δ15N variation.
+Additionally, when checking if baselines remove δ15N variation on TP estimates of common higher order consumers, Kristensen et al. (2016) assumed that TP should not change along the environmental gradient, which may not be valid for consumers that change consumption rates along geographic gradients.
+Updated criteria and regional comparisons are needed to develop a consensus for determining baseline proxies in food web studies.